 The objective of this research is to understand the impact of flame interactions on flame structure and propagation for the development of turbulent combustion models.
 To achieve this objective, we are investigating the fundamental understanding of flame interaction events, and the sensitivity of flame interaction behavior to a number of key operational parameters.
 This will help in characterizing the relative impact of flame interaction events on flame structure and propagation over a wide operating range.
 The main goals of this project include: 1) better understand flame interactions and how operational parameters – including turbulence intensity, turbulent length scales, turbulence anisotropy, Lewis number, and flame shape – alter flame interaction processes, 2) determine the differences between flame-flame and turbulence-flame interactions, particularly the impact that flame-flame interactions have on key properties that determine flame structure and propagation, including flame area (or flame surface density), flame stretch, flame heat release rate, and combustion efficiency, and 3) describe the relative importance of flame-flame vs. turbulence-flame interaction processes on both local and global flame characteristics as a function of operating parameter to determine in what regimes it is critical to incorporate flame-interaction effects in combustion models.
 High-speed diagnostic techniques, such as, 10 kHz stereoscopic-particle image velocimetry (S-PIV), OH-planar laser induced fluorescence, and CH* chemiluminescence are utilized to capture the dynamic behavior of these flames.

-Tyagi, A., Boxx, I., Peluso, S., O’Connor, J., (2018) “The role of flow interaction in flame-flame interaction events in a dual burner experiment,” accepted for presentation the 37th International Symposium on Combustion, Dublin, Ireland.
+Tyagi, A., Boxx, I., Peluso, S., & O’Connor, J. (2018).
+“The role of flow interaction in flame–flame interaction events in a dual burner experiment.”
+Proceedings of the Combustion Institute, in press.